 - Catholic Charities offers emergency assistance grants.
 Applicants must apply in person and talk with a case worker.

 - Modest Needs offers a Self Sufficiency Grant available to anyone with a job.
 It provides up to $1,000 to cover an emergency expense.

 - 211.org is a website that can help you find local charities that can provide rent assistance.
 If you don’t have a computer, you can use one for free at your local library branch.

 If you’ve found yourself unable to pay your rent, chances are you need to take a good, hard look at creating a monthly budget.
 The difference between people who are financially secure and those who are not often comes down to whether they make a budget — and stick to it.

 Remember that being late on your rent doesn’t just stress you out and make your relationship with your landlord difficult, it can also impact your credit.
 Some credit scoring models, like VantageScore, may include rent payments, which may show up like an auto loan (if you have a defined lease term), or like a charge card (when you pay month-to-month).

 Your good — or bad — rental history may also show up on rental screening products offered by the major credit reporting agencies and can make it difficult to rent again.
-If you want to keep track of how late rent payments might be impacting your credit score, you can view your free credit scores, updated each month, on Credit.com.
+If you want to keep track of how late rent payments might be impacting your credit score, you can view your free credit scores, updated every 14 days, on Credit.com.